 - Get to know your neighbours once you’re settled.

 - Most importantly, begin enjoying your new home!

 Additional Things to Consider for Long Distance Moves

-- Medical Records – get in touch with your doctors and get copies of your family’s medical records.
+- Get in touch with your doctors and get copies of your family’s medical records.
 You can also request records be sent to your new doctor.
-If you don’t have one yet, ask for recommendations and get any important prescriptions to cover you until you find a new doctor.
+If you don’t have one yet, ask for recommendations.
+Then get any important prescriptions to cover you until you find a new doctor.
 Remember to also consider finding a new dentist and a vet if you have pets.

-- Visit the Pharmacy – if you have prescriptions, refill any you’ll need for the coming month.
-Arrange to transfer any repeat prescriptions to your new pharmacy.
+- Visit the pharmacy for the following month’s refill.
+Then arrange to transfer any repeat prescriptions to your new pharmacy.

-- Insurance – for overseas moves you may also need to update your health insurance or consider additional insurance requirements like medical evacuation if you’re relocating overseas.
+- You may also need to update your health insurance, contents insurance, car registration and consider additional insurance requirements like medical evacuation if you’re relocating overseas.

-- Clear Out – Empty your safe deposit boxes, storage units and any off-site storage units you have.
+- Empty your safe deposit boxes, storage units and any off-site storage facilities you have.

 You’ve Got This!